We hope you enjoy reading this article.

 Take the following steps to get the contract address:

-You need to create a contract instance, where you will use the contractABI and contractAddress variable you just set up.
+You need to create a contract instance, where you will use the contractABI and the contractAddress variable you just set up.
 The next step is to open the JavaScript file of your web app for a function.
 You need to update it with the contract instance code for that function.

 Repeat the process for all functions.
 See the reference article for detailed coding instructions.
 Your project of converting a web application to a decentralized application is now complete.

-Your real-life web applications might have far more functionalities than the one in this example.
-Hence, you will likely need to code many more smart contracts, possibly with higher complexity.
 While your cost will vary depending on the manpower rates in your part of the world, the total project cost will ultimately depend on the complexity of your existing web app.

 What is a DApp?